-24. All children have a right to attend school and learn in a safe environment.
-Children must be free from abuse from other pupils.

-25. Pupils may abuse and bully other pupils for example by:

-a.
-Physical, mental or cyber bullying.

-- b.
-Gender based violence/sexual assaults.
+- 24. All children have a right to attend school and learn in a safe environment.
+Children must be free from abuse from other pupils. - 25.
+Pupils may abuse and bully other pupils for example by: - a.
+Physical, mental or cyber bullying). - b.
+Gender based violence/sexual assaults. - c.

-- c.
-Sexual Harassment

-- d.
-Upskirting.

-e.
 Sexting.
-The key guidance supporting schools in managing incidents of sexting is the UKCCIS document https://www.gov.uk/government/publications/sexting-in-schools-and-colleges f.
-Initiation/ hazing type violence and rituals.

-26. Children are capable of abusing their peers and such abuse is not to be tolerated nor passed off as 'banter' or 'part of growing up'.
-Therefore staff are to take particular note of the School's Behaviour and Anti-Bullying Policy and be vigilant for the signs and symptoms of peer on peer abuse so that it is minimized.
-Allegations of peer on peer abuse are to be referred to the Pastoral Teams who are to investigate and respond to any issues.

-27. Any concerns regarding behaviour that cannot be dealt with on the spot are to be advised to the Form Tutor (immediately if appropriate) and/or relevant Pastoral Head for investigation and appropriate action.
+The key guidance supporting schools in managing incidents of sexting is the UKCCIS document www.safeguardinginschools.co.uk/responding-sexting-schools-colleges-ukccis. - 26.
+Children are capable of abusing their peers and such abuse is not to be tolerated nor passed off as 'banter' or 'part of growing up'.
+Therefore staff are to take particular note of the School's Behaviour and Anti-Bullying Policy and be vigilant for the signs and symptoms of peer on peer abuse so that it is minimised.
+Allegations of peer to peer abuse are to be referred to the Pastoral Teams who are to investigate and respond to any issues. - 27.
+Any concerns regarding behaviour that cannot be dealt with on the spot are to be advised to the Form Tutor (immediately if appropriate) and/or relevant Pastoral Head for investigation and appropriate action.

-28. If there is a safeguarding concern the DSL is also to be informed for a decision on appropriate action and recorded in accordance with this Policy.

-29. Victims of peer on peer abuse are to be supported by the relevant pastoral team who will work closely with parents.
+- 28. If there is a safeguarding concern the DSL is also to be informed for a decision on appropriate action and recorded in accordance with this Policy. - 29.
+Victims of peer on peer abuse are to be supported by the relevant pastoral team who will work closely with parents.